cmontrond/cmontrond/README.template.md

 <br>

-## 📣 How about an Game of Thrones quote before you go?
+## 📣 How about a Game of Thrones quote before you go?

 <br>